louisitvn/slate/source/index.html.md

 </html>
 ```

-Instead of loading the entire JSON data into a JavaScript variable like above, a more convenient way is to use the `loadFromUrl()` method to load JSON content from a remote URL.
-Suppose you have a page JSON stored on a server storage and is available at http://example.com/pages/MyPage.json, then you can load it as in the example.
+Instead of loading the entire JSON data into a JavaScript variable as shown earlier, a more convenient approach is to use the loadFromUrl() method to fetch JSON content from a remote URL.

+For example, if your page's JSON data is stored on a server and accessible at http://example.com/pages/MyPage.json, you can load it using this method as shown in the example.

-Don't worry about the JSON format as well as how to create it, it will be covered in the Storage section below.
+Don’t worry about the JSON format or how to generate it — this will be covered in the Storage section below.

-Below is the summary of construction parameters for Emotsy Builder
+Below is a summary of the constructor parameters for Emotsy Builder:

 Parameter | Description
 --------- | -----------